Artists of West Baton Rouge

 Juke Joint Men

 The West Baton Rouge Museum is pleased to announce a new exhibition and publication entitled Juke Joint Men.
-The exhibit, which opened August 17 and runs through January 12, 2020, features the collages of local bluesmen by J K Lawson and the musically inspired metal sculptures of Port Allen native Ronald Trahan.
+The exhibit features the collages of local bluesmen by J K Lawson and the musically inspired metal sculptures of Port Allen native Ronald Trahan.

 John K Lawson is a native of Birmingham, England who now resides in south Louisiana.
 Known for his colorful collages and other mixed media art, Lawson has been featured in Country Roads Magazine and his work commissioned by numerous festivals across the state.
 After attending an event at the museum’s juke joint, John agreed to do a book highlighting local Blues legends with the West Baton Rouge Museum.
 The result is a series of collages and biographies of Blues musicians from the Westside of the river.